vandersantanna/portfolio/docs/dbinstall-config-oracle.md

   <small>All product names, logos, and brands are property of their respective owners.
   Use of these names is for identification purposes only and does not imply endorsement or affiliation.</small>
 </details>

----

----
-## Trademarks
-All product names, logos, and brands are property of their respective owners.
-Use of these names is for identification purposes only and does not imply endorsement or affiliation.

----